 Gdansk Monuments

-- Four Quarters Fountain: The city of Gdansk was once divided into four quarters – Wide (Szeroki), High (Wysoki), Fish (Rybacki) and Ship (Kogi) – and the Four Quarters Fountain is located at the point where those districts came together (at the corner of Gwietego Ducha and Grobla I streets).
+- Four Quarters Fountain: The city of Gdansk was once divided into four quarters – Wide (Szeroki), High (Wysoki), Fish (Rybacki) and Ship (Kogi).
+The Four Quarters Fountain is located at the point where those districts came together.
 Each quarter is represented by an impressive lion statue.

 Ice cream shops (called Lody) are found on every street in Gdansk – but not all ice creams are equal.
-We think there are two places that serve the best ice cream in Gdansk.
+We found two places that serve the best ice cream in Gdansk.

-Paulo Gelateria uses recipes from the 2015 Polish Champion of Ice Cream to make unique flavored ice cream (try the creamy and delicious avocado ice cream).
-Another must try – and a place we actually prefer for both the ice cream and the cones – is Slony Karmel, where they make ice cream from natural ingredients.
+Paulo Gelateria uses recipes from the 2015 Polish Champion of Ice Cream to make unique flavored ice cream.
+Try the creamy and delicious avocado ice cream.
+Another must try – and a place we actually prefer – is Slony Karmel.
+Here they make their ice cream from natural ingredients.

 Lunch: Milk Bar Gdansk (Bar Mleczny)

-Known to be inexpensive, the generous portions of ‘home cooked’ Polish dishes are served to the masses at cafeteria-style Milk Bars.
+Known to be inexpensive, the generous portions of Polish dishes are served up at cafeteria-style Milk Bars.
 Popular during the communist era, most Milk Bars have a daily menu (usually written on a chalkboard, no translations) and little decor.
 The two best Milk Bars in Gdansk are Bar Turystyczny and Bar Mleczny Neptun.

 Bar Turystyczny is located in the northwest section of the Old Town and has an authentic feel to it.
 We waited in a line that stretched out the door for platters of schawoby (fried pork chop) and placek po cygansku (an omelet filled with tender beef and covered in sauce).

-Located in the heart of the Old Town in the middle of Long Street, Bar Mleczny Neptun attracts a few more tourists and charges a bit more for their meals, but the establishment still retains the classic Milk Bar appeal.
-In fact, we think it is one of the best restaurants in Gdansk Old Town because there is outdoor seating right on Long Street, which is fantastic for people watching.
+Located in the heart of the Old Town in the middle of Long Street, Bar Mleczny Neptun attracts a few more tourists and charges a bit more for their meals.
+Still, the place still retains the classic Milk Bar appeal.
+In fact, we think it is one of the best restaurants in Gdansk Old Town because there is outdoor seating, which is fantastic for people watching.

 Granary Island

 After lunch, continue your exploration of Gdansk must-see places and head to Granary Island.
 Located on the opposite side of the Motlawa River east of Green Gate, Granary Island was once the commercial center of Gdansk.
-An entire complex of granaries were built on the island to store goods brought in from afar by ships.
+An entire complex of granaries were built here to store goods brought in from afar by ships.

 By the 17th century, Gdansk had more than 300 granaries – and boasted the largest harbor on the Baltic Sea.
-However, only three buildings survived WWII and the island was left in shambles for decades, only recently getting a facelift and now attracting tourists and locals alike.
+However, only three buildings survived WWII and the island was left in shambles for decades, only recently getting a facelift.

 Olowianka Island and Soldek